Nail That Niche

 Examples of established categories that could be your TAM definition:

 Most small companies will focus on a subset of the established markets described above.
-Some though, will try to “make a new market.”
-If you plan to create a new category or have a hard time defining your market, the below approach might be less suitable for you.
+Other companies will try to make a new market.

 Smaller, or less mature markets, can be found on marketplace websites, or recommendation- and review websites.
-Examples are G2 Crowd and Capterra (owned by Gartner), or toptenreviews.com.
+Examples are G2 and Capterra, among others.
 If a category is ripe to have a TAM analysis, chances are you can find it on an online review or analyst site.

-If you know what our Total Addressable Market is the first step towards focus is to select a segmentation model to divide the market into meaningful chunks.
+If you know what our Total Addressable Market is, the first step towards your SaaS Go To Market focus is to select a segmentation model to divide the market into meaningful chunks.

-What segmentation will make sense for your business will vary.
-If you are a Software Company providing Subscription Payment Solutions, a simple way to segment the market could be by Industry Vertical.
+Each business will have their own segmentation that makes sense.
+If you are a software company providing Subscription Payment Solutions, a simple way to segment the market could be by Industry Vertical.
 For a provider of services to Non-profits, the below distribution in Donations reported for Non-Profits sub-segments making up a $63B market, could be a good start.

-Your SAM (also called Segmented Available Market) is limited by how your Technology and Services can provide the best service for the market.
+Your Serviceable Available Market, or SAM, is limited by how your Technology and Services can provide the best service for the market.
+Ask yourself:

 To find your market to focus on, you need to know what you do best.